 To get the garden started will require more money than to maintain it, so your budget will need to account for that.

-And similarly, once the garden is up and running, it won’t take as much money to sustain it, so your PTO budget will reflect that change too.
+And similarly, once the garden is up and running, it won’t take as much money to sustain it, so your PTO budget can reflect that change too.

 Who Should Make the Budget?